 Let's see how Jesus responded, beginning in verses 4-5:And Jesus answered and said to them, "Take heed that no man deceive you.
 5 For many will come in My name, saying, I am Christ, and will deceive many."

 Note that the first and most-important warning concerns deception.
 We are easily deceived because we don't know all the facts and we tend to avoid unpleasant truths.

 This lesson was originally written in the Summer of 2009, during the attempted socialist takeover of the US government.
 Deception was the distinguishing characteristic of this program:

 - Immensely long and complicated items of legislation were rammed through Congress at unprecedented speed.
-The "Blitzkreig" pace prevented the American people from learning the details of the proposed new laws.
+The "Blitzkreig" pace prevented the American people from learning the details until after the bills became law.

 - The vast majority of newspapers and TV networks were happy to cooperate with the deception.
 They echoed the platitudes of the politicians instead of tackling the difficult truth.
 This made the American people even more vulnerable to deception than usual.

 Are things different today, as this lesson is being updated in 2020?

 - The American people have expressed their dislike for the attempted socialist takeover by electing a politically conservative President.